nicholatian/nicholatian/README.md

 # Welcome to the machine.

 This is my GitHub profile.
-For social media, GitHub is my second-favourite site to use, after [Twitter](https://twitter.com/a_nicholi) of course.
+For social media, GitHub is my second-favourite site to use, after [X.com](https://x.com/nicholatian).

 I am a theoretical informatician and amateur software engineer from the [Research Triangle](https://en.wikipedia.org/wiki/Research_Triangle).
 What code I write is scarce but immaculate, and I have a lot more important contributions to share in architecture instead.
 I discovered the notion of mechanicalism as an approach to programming, in contrast to functionalism that dominated the world before.
 I created [C\*](https://wiki.xion.mt/C*) as a variant of ANSI C and the first mechanicalist systems programming language.